csswizardry/csswizardry.github.com/_posts/2023-07-11-the-http1liness-of-http2.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2023/07/cards-at-once.png" alt="" width="930" height="2171" loading="lazy">
+<figcaption>Half a JavaScript file is useless to us, so let’s focus on getting
+complete responses over the wire as soon as possible.</figcaption>
 </figure>

 Thankfully, the (s)lowest common denominator works just fine for a game of